vlyamzin/gChat/README.md

 ![preview](build/preview.png)

-This is unofficial web wrapper for Google Chat.
-It brings the ability to run standalone application for users who don't use Google Chrome.
+This is an unofficial web wrapper for Google Chat.
+It brings the ability to run the standalone application for users who don't use Google Chrome.

-Google Chat Desktop available on all platforms - Linux, Mac & Windows, and brings additional functionality which is missed in Chat web application.
+Google Chat Desktop available on all platforms - Linux, Mac & Windows, and brings additional functionality that is missed in Chat web application.

 ## Installation
 1. Go to Release page and get DEB/RPM/DMG/EXE package